Everything you need to know about obtaining a barber license in El Paso, Texas — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Texas Secretary of State at sos.state.tx.us.

-Before applying, verify that your business location in El Paso's El Paso County is properly zoned for your intended use.
-Contact the El Paso planning department.
+Before applying, verify your business location in El Paso's El Paso County is properly zoned for your intended use.
+Contact the El Paso planning department for a zoning verification letter.

 Collect all necessary paperwork including 1,200-1,500 hours at an approved barber school, passing written and practical state board exams, high school diploma or ged.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 File your barber license application with the El Paso city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $70–$420 (typical range for El Paso).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in El Paso.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Navigating Texas's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in El Paso regulations.